 Partner Driven Activities

-3. Expanding on these projects, we began a third project spanning 2021-2024: “Successful Initiatives to Address Intimate Partner Violence against Women and Girls in Alberta’s Black Communities” funded by Women and Gender Equality.
+- Expanding on these projects, we began a third project spanning 2021-2024: “Successful Initiatives to Address Intimate Partner Violence against Women and Girls in Alberta’s Black Communities” funded by Women and Gender Equality.
 Leveraging data from previous research, we’re crafting strategies and tools to prevent IPV in Black communities.
 Collaborating with partners like Africa Centre and the University of Alberta we plan to create tools like videos, podcasts, workshops and webinars, and pamphlets to reach and engage elders, leaders, youth, SSAIs, and other members of Black communities.
 This initiative includes a rapid literature review, a logic model, and a prevention framework developed in tandem with partners.
 Aligning with projects like “Exploring Canada,” “Navigating Canada,” “Knowledge Hub,” and “Portraits of Resilience,” this effort merges research, knowledge mobilization, and community engagement to stimulate policy discussions.
-Check back soon for a link to the website for Successful Initiatives to Address Intimate Partner Violence against Women and Girls in Alberta’s Black Communities.
+Click here to learn more about Successful Initiatives to Address Intimate Partner Violence against Women and Girls in Alberta’s Black Communities.

 Thanks to SSHRC and dynamic collaboration with the University of Alberta, Africa Centre, DAL, NAIT, and MSVU through PRAN, we launched the project “Preliminary Data for the Africa Centre’s Entrepreneurship Initiative for Black Albertans.”
 Our joint efforts led us to design, develop, and execute a study focusing on Black entrepreneurship in Alberta.
 The research encompassed an in-depth literature review, a comprehensive survey, and active community involvement.
 The valuable insights derived from this initial data played a pivotal role in shaping a comprehensive report for the Africa Centre, as well as multiple manuscripts.
 The finalized report, completed in January 2023, will be available for reading soon.